Everything On DocuSign Phishing Attacks in 3 Minutes

 - by Brittany Day

 Office 365 email risk is greater than ever.
 Cybercriminals are exploiting remote workers’ increased reliance on cloud email, misconfigured cloud platforms and heightened anxieties surrounding COVID-19 to steal users’ credentials and compromise accounts.
-Learn about the serious threat that DocuSign phishing poses to Office 365 users and how you can protect yourself in this quick, informative read.
+Learn about the serious threat that DocuSign phishing poses to Office 365 users, alerts about DocuSign Phishing and how you can protect yourself in this quick, informative read.

 How A DocuSign Phishing Scam Works